filipherle/UselessShit/README.md

 # UselessShit
-### Don't mind or use any of these, there useless and Github is just a way for me to store projects
+### Don't mind or use any of these, they're useless and Github is just a way for me to store projects